LEARNAcademy/syllabus/js_beginning/06js_funcLoopsArrays.md

 * filterArrayValues([58, '', 'abcd', true, null, false, 0])
 * should return [58, "abcd", true]

+## Hi/Low Game

+#### Goal

+* Create a function that plays the following game: The computer picks a secret random integer between 1 and 100 (both inclusive), and repeatedly asks the user for guesses.
+* If the user's guess is too high or too low, the computer notifies them of that
+* Otherwise, if the user guesses the secret number correctly, the computer displays a winning message and the game is over.

+Hint: See <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random" target="_blank">Math.random()</a>
+#### Stretch goal 1

+Create an HTML page and link your javascript file.
+You can use prompt() and alert()

+#### Stretch goal 2

+If the user has not guessed the secret number in seven tries, the user loses.

 #### Palindrome
 Create a function that takes in a string and returns whether the string is a palindrome (same forward and backwards).